May 31, 2017 By Student Loan Hero

 Let’s say you took out $30,000 in student loans at a 5.7% interest rate.
 If you chose a 10-year repayment plan with no deferment period, you’d have a monthly payment of $328.

 Here’s what would happen if you paid just $40 more a month.
-You’d pay your loans off in 8.7 years and save approximately $1,400 in interest, according to this student loan repayment calculator.
+You’d pay your loans off in 8.7 years and save approximately $1,400 in interest.
+You can estimate on your own with our, student loan repayment calculator.
 Not bad for setting aside only an extra $10 a week.

 What if you could manage to pay $100 more a month?
 You’re looking at 7.2 years of repayment and approximately $2,800 saved in interest.